Conformal field theory on the plane: Free bosons

 where the integration constant $\mu$ coincides with the cosmological constant up to a normalization factor.
-This equation for $\phi$ is the \textbf{\boldmath Liouville equation} , which gives its name to Liouville theory.
+This equation for $\phi^\text{cl}$ is the \textbf{\boldmath Liouville equation} , which gives its name to Liouville theory.
 This equation is equivalent to the condition that the two-dimensional metric

 has a constant scalar curvature.
-Since all two-dimensional metrics can be brought to this form by a change of coordinates, Liouville theory can be interpreted as a quantum theory of two-dimensional gravity, whose classical equation of motion is the Liouville equation.
+Since all two-dimensional metrics can be brought to this form by changes of coordinates, Liouville theory can be interpreted as a quantum theory of two-dimensional gravity, whose classical equation of motion is the Liouville equation.